-The first phase of the project, in the next 2 – 5 years, will focus on trail design and construction that supports a safe and comfortable walking and biking connection for all ages and abilities.
+The first phase of the project, which is currently on-going, focuses on trail design and construction that supports a safe and comfortable walking and bicycling connection for all ages and abilities.

-Future phases of improvements to the Folsom Corridor will explore options for expanding the focus on green space, ecological improvements, water quality, and the bringing the waters of City Creek to the surface.
+Future phases of improvements to the Folsom Corridor will explore options for encouraging redevelopment, expanding the focus on green space, ecological improvements, and water quality.